Theme Aspect Argumentation Model for Handling Fallacies: Formal Fallacy Identification:

 \textbf{Vagueness of verbal classification} is a fallacy in which a statement given in a certain context is interpretable in another way in another context resulting in a change of nuance of the statement in the latter context.
-We have seen one example back in \mbox{Remark \ref{note_ensr_eos}}, which is a $\{\text{\pmb{Core}}, \text{E}\}$-fallacy. \\
+We have seen one example back in \mbox{Remark \ref{note_ensr_eos}}, which is a $\{\text{\pmb{Core}}, \text{\pmb{E}}\}$-fallacy.

-\textbf{Special pleading} is a fallacy in which a nuance of a statement is made vary according to situations (double standards).
-As such, this, too, is $\{\text{\pmb{Core}}, \text{E}\}$-fallacy. \\
+\textbf{Special pleading} is a fallacy in which the nuance of a statement is made to vary according to situations (double standards).
+As such, this, too, is a $\{\text{\pmb{Core}}, \text{\pmb{E}}\}$-fallacy. \\

-\pmb{Hasty generalisation} is a fallacy where a small number of examples is introduced as though they hold generally.
-Theme aspect argumentation model does not presently detect this fallacy well, due to lack of counting and an abstractor of the semantic structure.
-A numerical extension and a concretisation-abstraction facility \cite{Cousot77} should allow the handling of this fallacy, but the exact detail will need to be analysed in future work.
+\pmb{Hasty generalisation} is a fallacy where a small number of examples are introduced as though they held generally.
+The theme aspect argumentation model does not presently detect this fallacy well, due to the lack of counting and an abstractor of the semantic structure.
+A numerical extension and a concretisation-abstraction facility \citep{Cousot77} should allow the handling of this fallacy, but the exact detail will need to be ironed out in future work.